 Rates are from the Township of North Dundas Drinking Water and Wastewater Study that was completed by Ken Sharratt Water Management Ltd. in 2020.
 Staff will incorporate the rate increase into the 2021 Water/Sewer Budget.

 Ken Sharratt of Sharratt Water Management Ltd.

-By-law No. 2020-55 Ken Sharratt- Executive Summary Report pages 3 & 4
+Ken Sharratt- Executive Summary Report pages 3 & 4